-Fortney “Pete” Stark was a Democratic Member of Congress who represented Districts in California from 1973-2013.
+Fortney “Pete” Stark was a Democratic Member of Congress who represented various districts in California from 1973-2013.

-Born in 1931 in Milwaukee, Wisconsin, Stark served in the U.S. Air Force for two years during the mid-1950s.
+Born on November 11, 1931 in Milwaukee, Wisconsin, Stark served in the U.S. Air Force for two years during the mid-1950s.
 He went on to earn an engineering degree from the Massachusetts Institute of Technology and an M.B.A. from UC Berkeley.
-In 1961 he founded a bank in the East Bay town of Fremont, attracting leftwing customers by mounting a giant peace symbol atop its headquarters.
-In 1963 he founded Security National Bank based in Walnut Creek, a successful enterprise that made him wealthy.
+In 1961 Stark founded a bank in the East Bay town of Fremont, attracting left-wing customers by mounting a giant peace symbol atop its headquarters.
+In 1963 he founded Security National Bank in Walnut Creek, a successful enterprise that made him extremely wealthy.

 During debate on the House floor on October 18, 2007, Stark made the following remarks to Texas Republican Joe Barton: